forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 Particles which can absorb water are called hygroscopic.
 These can growth or shrink in humid respectively in dry air.

 Evaporation can lead to over saturation of a solution and cause the organic or inorganic materials to crystallize.
-A process call efflorescence: crystallized next to liquid <---> solute in liquid (slowly crystallize due to over saturation usually due to evaporation = efflorescence <-, dissolve due to water uptake ->).
+This process is called efflorescence and is reverse to deliquescence.
+Deliquescence is when particles absorb water and become solute therein.

 ## Principles